DmitrySoshnikov/regexp-tree/README.md

 ### Using traversal API

 The [traverse](https://github.com/DmitrySoshnikov/regexp-tree/tree/master/src/traverse) module allows handling needed AST nodes using _visitor_ pattern.
 In Node the module is exposed as `regexpTree.traverse` method.
+Handlers receive an instance of `NodePath` class, which encapsulates `node` itself, its `parent` node, `property`, and `index` (in case if a node is a part of a collection).

 Example: